grigoros/DeadArtistsWASM/README.md

 Stripe webhooks.

-My website, Dead Artists, is an e-commerce site specializing in the sale of media produced only by artists (musicians, film-makers, and writers), who are dead.
+My website, Dead Artists, is an e-commerce site specializing in the sale of media produced only by artists (musicians, film-makers, and writers) who are dead.

 This ReadMe is broken down into three sections:<br/>
 &emsp; I. Introduction (you are **here**) <br/>